EMBRACE Project Manager

 In our summer workshop "Tackling the Global Challenge of Antimicrobial Resistance" attendees had the opportunity to become familiarised with the challenges in AMR through a series of presentations by the EMBRACE pump priming and sandpit awardees, followed by a Dragons' Den competition.

-EMBRACE organises regular seminars which are open to all Imperial College staff, students and affiliates.
-The seminars are intended for a multidisciplinary audience.
-Presentations last about 20 minutes, after which there will be plenty of time for questions and discussions.
-If you have any questions, or to confirm your attendance, please email our Project Manager Joao Reis (email@example.com).
+EMBRACE organised regular seminars open to all Imperial College staff, students and affiliates.
+The seminars were intended for a multidisciplinary audience.
+Presentations lasted about 30 minutes, after which there was plenty of time for questions and discussions. .

 |Where and when||Presentation|